INDICATORS OF A STRONG EDUCATIONAL MUSIC PROGRAM

 LOGISTICAL CONSIDERATIONS FOR EDUCATIONAL MUSIC PROGRAMS

 The National Association for Music Education has prepared a document called “Opportunity to Learn Standards.”
-The standards are recommendations for curriculum, scheduling, staffing, materials, and equipment for music programs in all grade levels and all content areas based on the student body numbers in a school. nafme.org/wp-content/files/2014/11/Opportunity-to-Learn-Standards_May2015.pdf Below is a summary of some the logistical recommendations in the “Opportunity to Learn Standards.”
+The standards are recommendations for curriculum, scheduling, staffing, materials, and equipment for music programs in all grade levels and all content areas based on the student body numbers in a school.
+It can be viewed at nafme.org/wp-content/files/2014/11/Opportunity-to-Learn-Standards_May2015.pdf Below is a summary of some of the logistical recommendations in the “Opportunity to Learn Standards.”

 High-quality pianos (acoustic and digital).
 Acoustic pianos (tuned at least three times a year) available in choral and instrumental rehearsal space and performance venue.